-All Food Stamp AG's, composed entirely of aged individuals at least age 60 and/or disabled adults at least age 18 with no countable earnings, are certified for 24 months.
+All Food Stamp AG's, in which all adults are at least age 60 and/or disabled with no earnings or only excluded earnings, are certified for 24 months.
+These AG's may include individuals under age 18 as long as all adults are elderly and/or disabled.
 See Section 12.15,B for disability determination.
 These AG's must report the following changes which include, but are not limited to: